 With 100 sites, including 50 with full hook ups, as well as sewer and fresh water it is ideal for those who need RV camping near Yosemite Park.
 Rates for the summer of 2005 at this Yosemite Lakes RV Park start at $35 per night.
 Other accommodations include 130 campsites, 17 trailers, 10 bunkhouse cabins, 22 yurts, 6 garden homes, and a 12-room hostel.

 Yosemite Pines RV Park

 Yosemite Pines RV Park is also located in Groveland on 30 acres of forested land.
 It has 198 sites of which 40 are pull through and 102 have full hookups.
-Onsite amenities include a swimming pool, a clubhouse with full kitchen, bathroom and laundry facilities, a store, and dump station.
-Activities include hiking, ping pong, a petting zoo, panning for gold, and a self guided mine tour.
-Rates for a basic RV site with no hookups are $18 per night.
-A pull through RV site with full hookups runs $37 per night.
+Onsite amenities include a swimming pool, bathroom and laundry facilities, a store, and dump station.
+Activities include hiking, and panning for gold.

 Yosemite Woods RV Park

 Located in Oakhurst approximately 15 miles from Yosemite National Park, Yosemite Woods RV Park is a great choice for golfers.
 The park sports its own 18-hole golf course and clubhouse.
 In addition, it has a pool, miniature golf, and hiking.
 It is near Bass Lake, which provides opportunities for fishing and water recreation.

 There are additional options for RV campsites such as the KOA in Midpines, High Sierra RV park in Oakhurst, and several other facilities within 30 miles of the park.
 Most of these sites are located on the Yosemite shuttle bus route, allowing you to leave your RV at the campground and let someone else do the driving.